Travel to Ireland through Irish music, flavors, books, movies, and travel experiences

 Known for their wit, charm, and ability to turn any conversation into an art form, the Irish make every gathering feel like a story worth telling.
 So grab a seat and raise your glass, we’re traveling to the Emerald Isle through the music, flavors, and traditions that make it so enchanting.
 Feeling lucky yet?
-You’re coming along!
+You’re coming along.

 First of all, if you're reading this in your head, do yourself a favor and switch to an Irish accent.
 Yer sure to have more fun and hold these written words in higher esteem, lads and lasses.